 You’ve Got Loading Options

-With this dishwasher, you can customize the way you load it.
-The upper rack is adjustable so you can lower or raise it depending on the amount of space you need.
+With this dishwasher, you can customize how you load it.
+The upper rack is adjustable, so you can lower or raise it depending on the amount of space you need.

-The SatinGlide roll means when you pull out the dishwasher racks, even if they’re full of heavy items, they move smoothly and safely.
-Lastly, the tines fold in and out, and there’s a third rack for hard-to-place items.
+The SatinGlide upper rack means when you pull out the tray, even if it’s full of heavy items, it moves smoothly and safely.

-Payless, but get a good amount of space.
+Pay less but get a good amount of space.
 While slightly smaller than some of the other KitchenAid dishwashers, we don’t think you’ll notice!
-There is still space for up to 14 place settings, so if you’ve got a big dinner party — this dishwasher is your friend.
+There is still space for up to 12 place settings, so if you’ve got a big dinner party — this dishwasher is your friend.

 What We Don't Like